blacklightpy/vaultofknowledge/🗃️ Unorganized/Religions/Hinduism/Hindu Denominations.md

 Classified by primary deity or deities, four major types of Hinduism include **Vishnu Worshippers**, **Shiva Worshippers**, **Adiparashakti Worshippers** and **Smartas** (five deities treated as same).

-These deity-centered denominations feature a synthesis of various philosophies such as Sankhya, Yoga and Vedanta, as well as shared spiritual concepts such as **Moksha**, **Dharma**, **Karma**, **Samsara**, ethical precepts such as **Ahimsa**, common texts (**Upanishads**, **Puranas**, **Mahabharata**, **Agamas**), **ritual grammar and rites of passage (Kalpa)**.
+These deity-centered denominations feature a synthesis of various philosophies such as Sankhya, Yoga and Vedanta, as well as shared spiritual concepts such as **Moksha**, **Dharma**, **Karma**, **Samsara**, ethical precepts such as **Ahimsa**, common texts (**Upanishads**, **Puranas**, **Mahabharata**, **Agamas**), ritual grammar and rites of passage (**Vyakarana** and **Kalpa** Vedangas).

+## General Overview
+- Bhakti Traditions
+	- Paramashiva Worship
+	- Vishnu Worship
+	- Adiparashakti Worship
+	- Ganapati Worship
+	- Kartikeya Worship
+- Advaita Vedanta (No Worship)
+- Smarta Tradition (Advaita Vedanta + Bhakti tradition)
+	- Worship of 5 dieties in a quincuix pattern, with Ganesha, Shiva, Vishnu, Devi/Durga, Surya and optionally one Ishta Devata in the middle

 # Other Classic
 - Shrautism
 	- Shrauta communities are very rare in India, the most well known being the ultra-orthodox Nambudiri Brahmins of Kerala.
 They follow the "Purva-Mimamsa" (earlier portion of Vedas) in contrast to Vedanta followed by other Brahmins.
 They place importance on the performance of Vedic Sacrifice (Yajna).
-The Nambudiri Brahmins are famous for their preservation of the ancient Somayaagam, Agnicayana rituals which have vanished in other parts of India.
+The Nambudiri Brahmins are famous for their preservation of the ancient Somayaagam, Agnichayana rituals which have vanished in other parts of India.
 - Suryaism / Saurism
 # Modern
 - Ganapati Worship